tommbk50-hub/Diabetes-Research-and-Discussions/index.md

     <li><strong>Comparison to Peptides:</strong> Preclinical and Phase 1 data indicated that danuglipron had a glucose-lowering and weight-loss efficacy comparable to injectable GLP-1 agonists.</li>
   </ul>

-  <p>In April 2025, Pfizer officially discontinued the clinical development of danuglipron.
+  <p>In April 2025, Pfizer officially discontinued the clinical development of danuglipron [2].
 The decision followed a single case of potential drug-induced liver injury (DILI) in an asymptomatic participant during dose-optimization studies for a once-daily formulation.</p>

   <figure>
     <img src="https://github.com/user-attachments/assets/15413f62-6cb3-44f0-8e44-d40449f9ae9b" alt="Danuglipron Bound">